hoffstadt/DearPyGui/docs/source/documentation/file-directory-selector.rst

 The file dialog item can be used to select a single file, multiple files, or a directory.
-When the user clicks the **Ok** button, the dialog's callback is ran.
+When the user clicks the **Ok** button, the dialog's callback is run.
+An optional second callback, to be run when the cancel button is clicked, can be provided as a keyword argument.

-Information is passed through the app_data argument such as:
+When OK is clicked, information is passed through the app_data argument such as:
 * file path
 * file name
 * current path